 Cenovus's Oil Sands segment includes 100 percent ownership of the Foster Creek and Christina Lake assets, both of which are producing.
 In addition, the Corporation has several emerging projects in the early stages of development, including 100 percent owned projects at Narrows Lake and Telephone Lake.
-The Oil Sands segment also includes Cenovus's 100 percent owned Athabasca natural gas property, from which a portion of the natural gas production is used as fuel at the adjacent Foster Creek operations.
+The Oil Sands segment also includes Cenovus's 100 percent owned Athabasca natural gas property, from which all of the natural gas production since late April 2018 has been used as fuel at the adjacent Foster Creek operation.